akinnirunseyi-web/SwiftCart-order-processing/README.md

 - Idempotency requires a stable key and, in production, persistent/provider-side enforcement.
 - CloudFormation provides consistent deployment but must account for restrictions imposed by training environments.
 - CloudWatch and Step Functions execution history provide complementary operational evidence.

-## Cleanup

-At the end of the demonstration:

-1. Open AWS CloudFormation.
-2. Select the SwiftCart stack.
-3. Choose **Delete** and confirm.
-4. Wait until the stack disappears from active stacks or deletion completes.
-5. Check whether any log groups or subscriptions remain and remove them if required by the lab instructions.

-Do not delete the stack until all screenshots, test evidence, and the recorded demonstration have been completed.